Which of the following performs quasi-legislative functio...

 2. Delegated Legislation: This is the power to issue statutory orders and rules as vested in the executive by the legislature.
 Such a power is necessary in order to meet changing circumstances.

-One of features of a unitary state is that ...
+One major disadvantage of a two-party system is that ...